tale-toul/OCP4baremetalIPI/Terraform/README.md

      Default value: c5n.metal

+* **spot_instance**.- Determines if the AWS EC2 metal instance created is an spot instance (true) or not (false).
+Using a spot instance reduces cost but is not guaranteed to be available for long periods

+     Default = false

 Copy a public ssh key file in the Terraform directory, the default expected name for the file is **ssh.pub**, if a different name is used, the variable **ssh-keyfile** must be updated accordingly.

 Apply the template to create the infrastructure with a command like: